textileio/community/docs/index.md

 Welcome to the Textile documentation.
 Whether you are an expert or an absolute beginner, you'll find your answers here.
 Pick a starting point below, or use the search box to find documents matching your keywords.

 Textile is designed to connect and extend [Libp2p](https://libp2p.io), [IPFS](https://ipfs.io), and [Filecoin](https://filecoin.io).
-Below, you'll find the three technologies that makeup Textile: the Hub, ThreadDB, and the Powergate.
+Below, you'll find the technologies that makeup Textile: the Hub, ThreadDB, Buckets, and the Powergate.
 Together, these tools should help you build apps that are only limited by your imagination!

 ## The Hub